ResearchObject/ro-tutorials/README.md

-# ro-tutorials
-Developer tutorial for Research Object
+# Research Object tutorial

+This is a developer tutorial for creating and consuming [Research Objects](http://www.researchobject.org/).
+This tutorial is programming language-agnostic, but assumes some basic shell knowledge.